aurule/npc/README.md

 ## Find Characters

 The `find` command locates and opens characters by searching for text in their tags.
 The search is not case sensitive, so `npc find type:animal` will open every character with `@type Animal` and `@type animal`.
 You can search multiple tags by specifying multiple rules, like `npc find type:changeling "group: some gang"` to find changeling characters in the group Some Gang.
-Only characters that match all rules will be opened.
-To find characters who do *not* have certain text in a tag, use `~:`, like `npc find type~:human` to find all non-humans.
+Only characters that match *all* rules will be opened.

+To find characters who do *not* have certain text in a tag, use `~:` to negate the check, like `npc find type~:human` to find all non-humans.

+To find characters that have a tag at all, and you don't care what's in it, use an asterisk (`*`) instead of search text: `npc find entitlement: *` will find all characters with a value for the `entitlement` tag, no matter what it is.

 Options: